 GOT LOVE FOR SALE – Off Love Gun, this lovely Gene confession features a great Eddie Kramer mix and amazing sounding drums and Peter Criss laying it down …..pre-chorus when he goes to the toms, and alternates the snare / bass pattern a bit a’ la the cha-cha, it showcases Peter’s knack for the right part at the right time to make it all keep moving and build anticipation like all the best pop songs do.

 DR. LOVE – Off Rock & Roll Over is another fave of mine.
 At first listen it’s so simple but when you zoom in on the snare and hi-hat play, Peter does a lovely soft stick drag on the snare and always pulls the right feel on the open hi-hat tag and close.
 You can’t teach that shit; you have it, or you don’t.
 Next drummer please.
 Peter put personality of his own in ever track without over playing.
-The fills at the end of the cut during the fade are urgent, pure Criss (and no two alike either).
+The tom fills at the end of the cut during the fade are urgent, pure Criss (and no two alike either).
 It’s also the biggest cowbell part in the history of rock, or at least the loudest!
-In fact, to try and ape that classic Kiss sound, Kiss threw more cowbell on their latest album Monster than any other in bands history, and I’m not for getting Dressed To Kill so off my back!!
+In fact, to try and ape that classic Kiss sound, Kiss threw more cowbell on their latest album Monster than any other release in the band’s history, and I’m not forgetting Dressed To Kill!!

-100,000 YEARS – Again the Alive version, which I am told is completely un-doctored drum-wise, is a crowning achievement in rock history on a lot of levels.
+100,000 YEARS – Again, the Alive version, which I am told is completely un-doctored drum-wise, is a crowning achievement in rock history on a lot of levels.
 But I won’t bore with that — listen to it.
 Neil Peart aside, it’s the standard for the live 70’s drum solo.
-The toms and flange effect sound great and It’s not John Bonham or Peart but it could be no other than Peter Criss, his blend of Krupa and a jungle cat .
-Man it rocks.
+The toms and flange effect sound great.
+It’s not Bonzo or Peart but it could be no other than Peter Criss, his blend of Krupa and a jungle cat.

 So many others I failed to mention: PARASITE, HOOLIGAN, LOVE GUN, ANYTHING FOR MY BABY, CHRISTINE SIXTEEN, LET ME GO ROCK & ROLL, TWO TIMER, ROOM SERVICE, SHE.
 Hell, BLACK DIAMOND, STRUTTER.
 GOD OF THUNDER live …..they’re all A1 because a great song with the right drums is hard to beat, then add a gimmick.
 Just ask the Beatles!